mdashmiller/MERN-starter/README.md

 npm run client

 # Server runs on http://localhost:5000 and client on http://localhost:3000

 # If you store any variables in the .env file be sure to uncomment it in .gitignore

+# The 'run server' script relies on nodemon which must be installed if it is not on your machine
+npm i nodemon -g

+# If you don't want to use nodemon then change the 'server' script in package.json to the following
+'node server.js'
 ```

 ## Author